superwalnut/dotnet-console-app-template/README.md

         }
 ```

-Serilog & Automapper are registered in the ApiModule,
+Serilog & Automapper are registered in the ConsoleModule,

 ```c#
     public class ConsoleModule : Module